Hoyasumii/bee-movie/README.md

 Not enough.
 Here we have our latest advancement, the Krelman.
 What does that do?
-Catches that little strand o
+Catches that little strand of